MultiplatformKickstarter/website/content/en/blog/local-ai-vs-saas-app-builders.md

 **Hardware requirements**: Running a useful code model locally requires a reasonably capable machine.
 For best results you want 16 GB RAM and ideally a discrete GPU.
 Smaller models (3B–7B parameters) run on most modern machines but may produce less accurate output than large cloud models.

-**Setup complexity**: You need to install Ollama, download a model, and configure your tool to connect to it.
-This is a one-time setup that takes 10–15 minutes but is non-trivial compared to signing up for a web app.
+**Setup complexity**: Local AI tools require more setup than opening a browser tab.
+It's a one-time process but non-trivial compared to signing up for a web app.

-**Model quality ceiling**: The best cloud models (GPT-4o, Claude Sonnet) are still generally better than the best locally-runnable models on complex tasks.
-For KMP code generation specifically, models like Qwen2.5-Coder 32B or DeepSeek Coder V3 are competitive, but the gap exists.
+**Quality ceiling**: The best cloud AI is still generally ahead on complex reasoning tasks.
+The gap is narrowing quickly, and for focused tasks like structured code generation the quality is very usable today.

 ## Which approach makes sense for whom?